 The carrot market continues to remain steady.
 Quality is good, and supplies are adequate to meet current demand.
 You will see no change in the carrot market for the foreseeable future.

 Cauliflower market continues to be extremely tight and is in a demand exceeds situation.
 Shippers anticipate Cauliflower yields to be low with sizing leaning towards the 16 count.
 Overall, the quality has been fair with minor bruising and some yellow cast with weights in the 25 to 28-pound level.
 Look for this market to continue to stay strong.

 Demand remains steady.
 Large sizing continues to be the lightest in availability and is commanding a higher price in the marketplace.
 Small sizing continues to be the best deals that shippers are offering.
 Insect damage, mechanical slight bowing, and seeder have been seen but minimally.
 The overall quality continues to be above average with this commodity

 Import fruit is available with a handful of varieties arriving on the east coast.
 Quality is being reported as good.
 Markets are still high, ranging in the mid to high 40’s.
 Sizes are large to extra large.
 Fruit is shipping out of Miami and Philadelphia.

 Chili Peppers Jalapeño

-Market is steady while supplies continue to be good with steady demand.
-Quality is good with good color, full bunches, and only an occasional yellow leaf being reported.
+The kale market has picked up and will continue to be volatile with the cooler Yuma temperature.
+Quality is fair with full bunches, and only an occasional yellow leaf being reported.

 LETTUCE LEAF ROMAINE